sigriston/sigriston.com/_posts/2016-11-24-the-airplane-seating-problem.md

 $$P_{3|2} = P_2 = \frac{1}{2}$$

-Now, remembering that the chance of passenger 1 to sit on any given seat was exactly one third, so it follows that:
+Now, remembering that the chance of passenger 1 to sit in any given seat was exactly one third, so it follows that:

 $$P_3 = \frac{1}{3} P_{3|1} + \frac{1}{3} P_{3|2} + \frac{1}{3} P_{3|3}$$